Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Fixed issue which allowed 1-province polities to migrate.
 - Fixed issue with loading grand strategy games.
+- New tribes can now split off from your tribe (settling unoccupied nearby provinces) under certain circumstances.

 -----------------------------------------------------------------------
 - 2.1.6